 What is the Disaster Medical Support Registry?

 Pender County offers a Disaster Medical Support Registry to residents who may need medical assistance during or after a disaster.
 These individuals may require assistance in finding shelter or transportation during disasters such as a hurricane.
-The registry provides county staff with contact information for special needs individuals before an emergency to ensure they have a safe place to go and a way to get there.
+The registry provides county staff with contact information for individuals with medical needs before an emergency to ensure they have a safe place to go and a way to get there.
 The information you provide will not be released or used for any other purpose.
-Being listed in the registry does not mean that you have to go to a shelter; in fact staying with families or friends is encouraged.
+Being listed in the registry does not mean that you have to go to a shelter; in fact, staying with families or friends is encouraged.

 Who May Register?

 The Registry is open to any resident of Pender County who has special medical, mental, or physical needs.
 Health Department staff will call all applicants to evaluate his/her needs and to discuss their evacuation plan.
 Follow up calls will occur annually.
 Examples of qualifying individuals are:

 - Severely limited mobility requiring stretcher transport;